How much does a new gas furnace cost?

 When selecting a furnace contractor:

-- Choose HVAC installers with credentials from a North American Technician Excellence (NATE) organization like the American Society of Heating, Refrigeration, and Air-Conditioning Engineers (ASHRAE).
+Choose HVAC installers with credentials from organizations like North American Technician Excellence (NATE) and the American Society of Heating, Refrigeration, and Air-Conditioning Engineers (ASHRAE).

-- Avoid paying in full upfront.
+Avoid paying in full before the project starts.
 Make a payment schedule for work completed to avoid scams.

 Questions to ask